The quick answer is yes, both our injection foam and spray foam insulation are safe to have in every area of your home.

 That is the industry seal that means that there is a minimal amount of off-gassing.
 This low-VOC also means there is a lower re-occupancy time of around 2 hours.

-The injection foam we install, commonly used for existing walls and cathedral ceilings, doesn’t have any off-gassing.
+The injection foam we install, commonly used for existing walls, doesn’t have any off-gassing.

 What is Foam Insulation Made Of?

 The injection foam and spray foam insulation we install are both non-toxic and environmentally safe.

 When spray foam is made, two liquids combine causing a chemical reaction creating the spray polyurethane foam.
 The two liquids come in different drums or containers, referred to as the “A” side and the “B” side.

 The “A” side of a spray polyurethane system is made up of methylene diphenyl diisocyanate (MDI) and polymeric methylene diphenyl diisocyante (pMDI).

 The “B” side is typically a blend of polyols, catalysts, blowing agent, flame retardant, and surfactant.

 When the “B” side is introduced to the “A” side, there is a reaction that creates the foam.

 The “A” and “B” side differ per the manufacturer.
 Most “A” sides will share components, but each manufacturer will have their own proprietary blend.